ibrahiim-1/Online-BookStore-Web-APP/README.md

+# Online Bookstore Web Application

-Description: This project is an online bookstore web application developed as part of a Software Engineering course.
-Built using PHP for the backend and HTML/CSS for the frontend, the application aims to provide users with a seamless platform to browse, search, and purchase books.
-The project implements the Incremental Model for development, ensuring that features are delivered and tested incrementally for reliability and functionality.
+This project is an **Online Bookstore Web Application** designed and developed as part of our Software Engineering course.
+It provides a seamless platform for users to browse, search, and purchase books online while offering administrative functionalities for managing books, users, and orders.

-Key Features: User Functionalities:

-Browse books by categories, authors, and price ranges.
-View detailed descriptions, summaries, and author information.
-Add books to a shopping cart or wishlist for future purchases.
-Secure user registration and login system.

-Admin Functionalities:

-Manage books: add, edit, and delete entries.
-Oversee orders and update statuses.
-Generate sales reports and track user activity.

-Additional Features:
+## Technologies Used
+- **Frontend**: HTML, CSS (responsive design with Bootstrap or Tailwind CSS)
+- **Backend**: PHP
+- **Database**: MySQL

+## Development Model
+The project follows the **Incremental Development Model**, allowing gradual implementation of features, starting with the frontend and progressively adding backend functionalities.

+## Features

+### User Features
+1. **Book Browsing and Searching**:
+   - Browse books by categories such as genre, author, and price range.
+   - Advanced search options and filters for precise results.
+2. **Book Details**:
+   - View detailed descriptions, author bios, and user reviews for books.
+3. **Shopping Cart**:
+   - Add books to the cart, update quantities, and remove items.
+4. **Checkout Process**:
+   - Enter address details and select payment methods (Cash on Delivery or simulated online payment).
+5. **User Account**:
+   - Sign up, log in, manage profiles, and view order history.
+6. **Wishlist and Notifications**:
+   - Save books for future reference and receive alerts for discounts or new arrivals.
+7. **Book Reviews**:
-User reviews and ratings.
-Notifications for order updates and promotions.
+   - Leave reviews and ratings for books.

-Development Highlights: Frontend: Designed with responsive HTML and CSS for an intuitive user experience.
-Backend: PHP powers dynamic functionalities, integrating with a MySQL database for data management.
-Design Approach: Prioritized a clean and user-friendly interface, with robust backend integration for smooth operations.

-Development Process: The application was developed incrementally, with features tested after each phase to ensure functionality and minimize risks.
-Goals: To deliver a reliable and engaging platform for book lovers and administrators, focusing on functionality, scalability, and ease of use.
+### Admin Features
+1. **Book Management**:
+   - Add, edit, or delete books with cover images and categories.
+2. **Order Management**:
+   - View and update the status of user orders.
+3. **User Management**:
+   - Manage user accounts, including blocking or deletion.
+4. **Reports and Analytics**:
+   - Monitor sales trends, track revenue, and analyze user activity.
+5. **Promotions**:
+   - Create discount codes and highlight featured books.

+## Development Plan
+The project is implemented in the following phases:
+1. **UI/UX Design**: Designing intuitive interfaces for users and admins.
+2. **Frontend Development**: Building responsive web pages using HTML and CSS.
+3. **Backend Setup**: Configuring MySQL database and implementing PHP scripts for dynamic content.
+4. **Incremental Feature Integration**: Gradual addition of features, starting with core functionalities.
+5. **Testing**: Ensuring all features work as expected on various devices.
+6. **Deployment**: Hosting the application locally or on a cloud platform.

+## How to Run
+1. Clone the repository to your local machine.
+2. Set up a local server (e.g., XAMPP or WAMP).
+3. Import the database schema from the `/database` folder into MySQL.
+4. Configure the database connection in the PHP files.
+5. Run the application on your local server to explore the features.

+## Contributors
+- **Muhammad Ibrahim**
+- **Wajhi Urr Rehman**
+- **M Abdullah Bin Abdul Aziz**

+## License
+This project is for educational purposes only and is not licensed for commercial use.